-IRS got another ass chewing.
+UPDATED MARCH 2020 If the IRS fraud detection filters triggered a review of your tax return for income and wage verification, it could be a hold up.
 So pull out your W2s and 1099s, your tax return could go old school.
 Why?
 IRS wage verification.
 It seems people might need evidence to prove that their documents match what was e-filed on their tax return.
 IRS wage verification is a trend we are seeing amongst many taxpayers who have reported their tax refunds have not been processed in under 21 days.
 There are many reasons why tax refunds might be delayed.
 We have seen a number of returns being flagged by the Taxpayer Protection Program (TPP) for Identity Theft Verification (IDV).
 Integrity and Verification Operation (IVO) might be the place where your tax refund could have taken a pit stop.
-If the IRS fraud detection filters triggered a review of your tax return for income and wage verification, it could be the hold up.
-Our hunch is that a report given to the IRS by the Treasury Inspector General for Tax Administration (TIGTA) prompted the IRS to hold many more refunds this year for IRS wage verification compared to prior years.
-You can take a look at the report here.

 In the past we used to look to the date you filed your tax return as a clue to when you will receive your tax refund.
 Or, we compared the date accepted and the message you see on the Where’s My Refund tool.
 We often looked at estimates found on various tax refund calendars.
 But that doesn’t seem to mean a whole lot if your tax return was selected for IRS Wage Verification.
 Taxpayers that have reached out to us on the live igotmyrefund.com chat are reporting that they have sought help from the Taxpayer Advocate Service (TAS) and have been asked to provide copies of their W2s and 1099s.
 But wait we have some more questions.
 Didn’t I already provide W2 and 1099 information on my tax return? yep.
 Don’t employers submit that information? yep.
 Shouldn’t the IRS be able to compare the two? yep.
 But that might be part of the problem.